 Due to the volume of units affected, VHA sleep clinics may need to alter day-to-day operations as they support Veterans impacted by the recall.

 When I registered on the Philips Respironics site, why did they ask if I used an ozone sanitizer?
-If I used an ozone sanitizer will it impact my warranty?

 How should I clean my CPAP or BiPAP device?